 District 9 (2009)

-Inspired by the Apartheid in South Africa, District 9 imagines a future in which aliens are discovered on Earth and the South African government responds by placing them in an internment camp.
+Based on South Africa's policy of apartheid, District 9 imagines a future in which aliens are discovered on Earth and the South African government responds by placing them in an internment camp.
 But after years of confinement and neglect, the foreign population rises up to reclaim their autonomy to attempt to return to their home planet.
-It’s a dystopian, extra-terrestrial film that’s more about xenophobia than it is about a war between worlds.
-And hailing from sci-fi filmmaker Neill Blomkamp and produced by Peter Jackson, it’s also surprise low-budget film ended up garnering four Oscar nominations including Best Picture, making it well worth the watch.
+It’s a dystopian extraterrestrial film that’s more about xenophobia than it is about a war between worlds.
+Hailing from sci-fi filmmaker Neill Blomkamp and producer Peter Jackson, it's also a low-budget film that surprisingly ended up garnering four Oscar nominations, including Best Picture.

 Writer-director Alex Garland (28 Days Later, Never Let Me Go) made the movie we’ll remember when Google and Tesla’s self-driving cars rise against their masters.
 Immaculately designed and researched, Ex Machina builds a trifecta out of the ultimate Silicon Valley bro (Oscar Isaac); Ava, the ideal robo-woman he believes is under his control (Alicia Vikander); and the audience's proxy, a regular Joe computer junkie enamored by Ava's potential (Domhnall Gleeson).
 Over a weekend, they talk through philosophy, drink themselves stupid, and discover the ramifications of reckless innovations.
 Elegant, rambunctious, and terrifyingly prescient.